loganrooks/robotic-psalms/src/robotic_psalms/architecture.md

 2. Implement thread-safe parameter controls
 3. Cache frequently used audio samples
 4. Monitor CPU/memory usage for stability
-5. **Refactoring Note (April 2025):** The TTS engine was refactored to use the `espeakng` Python wrapper interacting with the system's `espeak-ng` command-line tool, resolving previous stability issues.
+5. **Refactoring Note (April 2025):** The TTS engine was refactored to directly call the system's `espeak-ng` command-line tool using `subprocess.run`, bypassing Python wrappers and resolving previous stability issues.
 Festival is no longer used.
-6. **Future Direction:** Subsequent development aims to enhance artistic expression through improved effects (reverb, formant shifting), complex ambient layers, and melodic control, as detailed in `artistic_specification.md`.
+6. **Future Direction:** Subsequent development aims to enhance artistic expression through improved effects, complex ambient layers, and melodic control, as detailed in `project_specification_v3.md`.